 Party identifiers

 The required Receiver party identifier in the Message Envelope header is the one that corresponds to a Peppol Participant registered in the SML/SMP.
 Also, the Sender party identifier is required.
-The structure of the identifier MUST follow the “Peppol Policy for use of Identifiers v4.x” [Peppol_Policy4].
+The structure of the identifier MUST follow the “Peppol Policy for use of Identifiers” [Peppol_Policy].

 In cases where the sender is not registered in SML/SMP the identifier of the sender MUST be used as if the sender would be registered.